 The oil level can be checked on the sight glass of the compressor.
 During normal operation the oil level should be between 1/3 and 2/3 sight glass full.
-Run the unit on full Cool mode for as long as possible (minimum 1 hr) before the oil level is checked.
-If the level is below 1/3 in the sight glass after a period of minimum 1 hour normal operation in Cool mode, additional oil shall be added as described in this manual.
+Run the unit in Chill mode for as long as possible (minimum 1 hr) before checking the oil level.
+If the level is below 1/3 in the sight glass after a period of minimum 20 minutes with the compressor running, additional oil shall be added as described in this manual.
+If the compressor is not running automatically, lower the temperature setpoint.